gvwilson/sensibleadventures/shapers/story.md

         -   Sindy (defensively): "Sorry."
         -   Maddy: "No no, I---don't be sorry."
 She squeezed her sister's hand.
 "You keep doing it."
     -   A voice through speakers: "You are here now.
 You might as well come and say hello."
-9. Listens to Darkness
+9. Patient in Darkness
     -   The lights lead them to a control room
     -   A bot decorated with baroque twists of metal, glued-on pictures faded to illegibility, and things Maddy filed away to have nightmares about later
     -   "Welcome!
-This is Listens to Darkness" it proclaims proudly.
+This is Patient in Darkness" it proclaims proudly.
     -   When Maddy says, "That's a strange name," it says, "This chose the name itself.
 It is an accurate designation of activity.
 Observe!"
     -   Lights go out.
         -   Sindy says, "I'm scared."